wonderbird/code-reading/prerequisites.md

 ## Prerequisites

-For the analyses described in this repository, you need the following tools:
+For the analyses described in this repository are run on macOS >= 12.4 (Monterey).
+You need the following tools:

+### Python3

+The tools listed below require [Python version 3](https://www.python.org/).

 ### GitStats